IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 Operators are "software extensions to Kubernetes that make use of custom resources to amange applications and their components".
 You can read more about the operator pattern [here](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).

 ## What do operators do?
-The main idea is that when the desired state and the actual state of the cluster diverge, operators have custom logic that will enable the app to be automatically installed, upgraded, recovered, analyzed, and scaled.* Operators wrap any necessary logic for deploying and operating a Kubernetes app using Kubernetes constructs.
+The main idea is that when the desired state and the actual state of the cluster diverge, operators have custom logic that will enable the app to be automatically installed, upgraded, recovered, analyzed, and scaled.

+<b> The advantage of operators lies in their
+automation.
+Usually, a SRE (Site reliability engineer) would have to take care of recoving an application if it crashes, or upgrading to a later version of an application.
+But with an operator, all of this can be automated. </b>

+Operators wrap any necessary logic for deploying and operating a Kubernetes app using Kubernetes constructs.
 Here are a few more details you should understand about operators:

 * They provision and manage the resources that you would normally need to use manually and since it is provided with enough authorization in the cluster, it can do cluster-management for you, such as rescheduling pods as they fail, or scaling the replica sets as needed.
 * They can help you in the selection of cloud resources from your cloud environment